Sales Pitch & Readability

 The title should make it crystal clear what the product offers, as well as what it makes it better than others similar products.

-For the product analysis it is important to understand the product's USP, as well as which problem it solves or advantages it creates.
+A proper product analysis can help you understand the product's USP, as well as which problem it solves or advantages it creates.
 To find answers to those questions it is recommended to go through the reviews of the product (as well as competitors), in order to understand which aspects are the most important to customers.

 High Influence on Click-Through-Rate (CTR)

 Along with the main product image, the title arguably has the biggest influence on the CTR in the searchresults.
-The product's USP should therefore be made very clear in the title.
+Again, it can only be stressed that the product's USP should therefore be made very clear in the title.

-On a technical side, it is important to realise that the title is clickable.
-This means a longer title will offer a larger click area, which will also lead to a higher CTR.
+On a technical side, it is important to realise that the words in the title are clickable.
+This means a longer title will offer a larger click area, which will generally also lead to a higher CTR.

-All characters that follow after position 250 will be weighted equally as the backend searchterms.
-It is therefore not recommendable to use all of the 500 characters available for titles, as too many keywords can also harm the "readability" of your titles.
+Although you have 500 characters available for the title, it is not recommended to use all of thems, as too many keywords can also harm the "readability" of your titles.